A Survey on Recent Advances in Conversational Data Generation: Task-oriented Conversational Data Generation

-Simulated-Chat ~\cite{mohapatra2021simulatedchats} sheds light on the abilities of large pre-trained models to follow instructions and generate synthetic conversations.
-The system is split, similarly to previous work, into user and agent simulators.
-The input of the user simulator is a set of instructions based on which it can generate a dialogue utterance.
-Meanwhile, the input of the agent simulator is a knowledge base.
-Given the current dialogue context, the agent generates a belief state, i.e., a query.
-The two simulators learn to hold a conversation conditioned on both the instructions and knowledge base, trained by fine-tuning GPT-2 and Longformer, first on human-generated dialogues, and then on additionally self-generated simulated dialogues.
-The problem involves generating a dialogue $\mathcal{D}$ based on a given set of instructions $\mathcal{I}$ and a knowledge base $\mathcal{KB}$.
-The dialogue consists of user and agent utterances, and at each turn, both systems model their responses based on the dialogue context and available information.
-The joint distribution of the dialogue is determined by equations that model the user and agent systems' behavior.
+Simulated-Chat ~\cite{mohapatra2021simulatedchats} leverages the abilities of large pre-trained models to follow instructions and generate synthetic conversations.
+The system is split into user and agent simulators.
+The input of the user simulator is a set of instructions based on which it can generate a dialogue utterance, while the input of the agent simulator is a knowledge base.
+Given the current dialogue context, the agent generates a belief state.
+The two simulators hold a conversation conditioned on both the instructions and knowledge base, trained by fine-tuning GPT-2 and Longformer, first on human-generated dialogues, and then on additionally self-generated simulated dialogues.
 To use this framework for TOD generation, a belief state generator is added after the agent system.
 This generator produces key-value pairs that are matched against the knowledge base to retrieve relevant information, with the belief state updated using greedy methods.